 3. Design Writing as if Talking to a Reader

 Finally, it’s time to write.
 Again, your ideal reader is very important for this step in the process because you should write your book as if you are having a conversation with them.

 Let’s pretend, for example, you had your ideal reader’s captive attention for a week and, during this time, you wanted to share your expertise with them.
 How would you do that?
 What would you say?
 Go!
 And then talk on the page.
 As you write, imagine yourself simply talking to this person who you already know and love and are sure will get a lot out of your book.

 This writing strategy changes the game.
 You’re no longer trying to speak to this massive audience that has no face, you’re no longer afraid of how big this thing might be, because your writing becomes just a way to have a conversation with this one person who you love.

 I hope this has been helpful to understanding how to choose an ideal reader.

-Remember, first choose someone you know and you love.
-Then, ask yourself what they need to know first, second, and third.
+Remember, first choose someone you know and love.
+Then, ask yourself what they need to know first, second and third.
 And, finally, write your self-help book as if they’re sitting in a room with you and you’re telling them the information.